Synthetic Cannabinoids in Ireland: HSE update

 - 5F-EDMB-PICA (15 cases), this substance has been found in plant material and some sweets.

 - 4F-MDMB-BUTINACA (16 cases), this substance has mainly been found in plant material and in some liquids

 As shown by FSI synthetic cannabinoids have appeared across a range of products, including sweets.

 Risk reduction for people who use cannabis products

 - Be aware that these substances could appear in edibles, plant mixture and liquid/vape without you knowing.

 - It is always safer not to consume at all.
 If you fear a substance is contaminated, the safest option is not to use.

 - Take less than you normally use, this means adding less, taking a very small amount and leaving time to feel the effects.

-- Look for visual signs - although examples from EU countries suggest you may not be able to visually identify if the substance contains synthetic cannabinoids.
+- Look for visual signs in herbal products - although examples from EU countries suggest you may not be able to visually identify if the substance contains synthetic cannabinoids.